cair/GraphTsetlinMachine/README.md

   <img width="100%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/DeepLogicalLearningAndReasoning.png">
 </p>

-Initially, the clauses only consider the nodes' properties (the properties marked in black).
+Initially, the clauses only consider the nodes' properties (marked in black).
 * In the first round of message passing, matching clauses send out their messages.
 These messages supplement the receiving node's properties (marked in red).
 * In the second round, the clauses examine the nodes again, now taking into account the first round of messages.
 Based on this revisit, the clauses produce the second round of messages, marked in blue.